ceejbot/soulsy/docs/article-theming.md

 All of the images used by Soulsy are in [Scalable Vector Graphics](https://www.w3.org/Graphics/SVG/) or `SVG` format, to keep their size in mod archives small.
 SoulsyHUD uses the [resvg](https://lib.rs/crates/resvg) Rust library to parse and render svgs.
 This library supports nearly all SVG features aside from animation.
 You can use images with color and alpha gradients, for example.

 The SoulsyHUD icon pack sources its svgs from [The Noun Project](https://thenounproject.com/icons/), paying for the right to redistribute them without attribution.
 Other free icon sources include [SVGRepo](https://www.svgrepo.com) and [Flaticon](https://www.flaticon.com).
 You can also export svg from vector drawing apps.
 If you are using a UI mod for Skyrim, you can export its images in svg format using an app like [the JPEX Flash decompiler](https://github.com/jindrapetrik/jpexs-decompiler).
+(If you do this, make sure you have permission to use the assets!
+You can always do this for your own private use, however.)

 ### Background images

 [SoulsyHUD v2 layouts](./article-layouts-v2.md) can specify what file to use for any background image, independently for each slot.
 These background images are loaded from the `SKSE/plugins/resources/backgrounds` directory of the theme mod.
 If the file is not found, no image is drawn.

-SoulsyHUD comes with some bland background images named `hud_bg.svg`, `slot_bg.svg`, and `key_bg.svg`.
+SoulsyHUD comes with some black and white background images named `hud_bg.svg`, `slot_bg.svg`, and `key_bg.svg`.
 You can rely on those files being present if your theme has no special needs here.
+They were, however, designed to look good with an understated black and white theme like Untarnished, so most themed layouts will want to provide their own images.

 ### Controller shortcuts & keys